How to apply

 Tab 3 will ask you to complete several mandatory or optional boxes related to the Programme you are applying for – such as Personal Statements and Relevant Training / Skills.
 When applying to our CDT programme, in most of these boxes you just need to enter “Not Applicable – see uploaded documents” (the attachment requirments for the CDT are explained below).

 The exception on Tab 3 is the box named “Name of proposed supervisor (if known)”.
 In answering this question, please list a minimum of two, and a maximum of five, potential supervisors you have identified from the list of potential supervisors on the CDT website.
-Please note: that contact with potential supervisors prior to application is not necessary.
+Please note: that contact with potential supervisors prior to application is not necessary but is encouraged.

-Should your application be successful the supervisory team will be confirmed through discussions with the CDT management team.
+Should your application be successful the supervisory team will be confirmed through discussions with the CDT management team when you commence your training.

 Tabs 4, 5, 6 and 7 ask for additional information on your Qualifications, Previous Employment, Finance and for you to indicate two Academic Referees.
 Please complete these parts of the form as requested.
-Regarding Finance, we assume applicants to the CDT will be applying for our funded studentships.
+Regarding Finance, by default all applications to the CDT will include applying for our funded studentships.

 The final tab before submitting is to Upload Documents.
 Here there are several documents you need to upload, including documents that are specific to the CDT programme application process.
 These are all explained below.
 All documents should be uploaded to the University of Edinburgh applicant portal as part of your application as separate files.
 You can use any software of your preference to develop these materials, but we ask that they are exported and uploaded as PDF files.